TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/ConvertTo-PunyCode.md

 ```

 ## DESCRIPTION
-This function uses the BloxOne API to convert a domain name to Punycode
+This function uses the Infoblox Portal API to convert a domain name to Punycode

 ## EXAMPLES